Duchesne Academy of the Sacred Heart (Nebraska)

 Duchesne Academy of the Sacred Heart, located at 3601 Burt Street in the Midtown area of Omaha, Nebraska, United States, is a Catholic, college-preparatory high school for girls run by the Religious of the Sacred Heart.
 The institution previously included a college which was operated from 1908 to 1968.
 Today Duchesne is home to the high school and a co-ed preschool.
-While it is located within the Roman Catholic Archdiocese of Omaha, it is an independent institution.
+While it is located within the Archdiocese of Omaha, it is an independent institution.

-Rooted in Sacred Heart values, Duchesne Academy educates young women to be active participants in their own development.
-In 2020, Duchesne received the US Department of Education Green Ribbon for their efforts in sustainability and a Blue Ribbon Award for Academic Excellence.

 History

 Duchesne Academy was established in Omaha in 1881 and is named in honor of St. Rose Philippine Duchesne, one of the first women to join the Society of the Sacred Heart.
 St. Rose Philippine came to the United States from France in the early 19th century and established the first Sacred Heart school in St. Charles, Missouri.
 Duchesne is one of 24 schools in the Sacred Heart Network in the United States.